catio617/petmed/readme.txt

 this is the readme file for my repo.
-This repo is for training purposes for git
+This repo is for training purposes for learning git.
+I'm really excited.